This post contains updates to the Chinoiserie Master Bedroom – Paint and Wallpaper Edition.

 - DISCLAIMER: Once again this spring, the dates are firm, my intentions for what will be disclosed at said date are subject to change as I am Southern Woman with Prerogatives.

-We really thought TtGreat help me get started with the first piece plumb.
+We really thought TtGreat would simply help me get started making sure the first piece hung was plumb.
 However, it was quickly apparent that I would be first assistant in this job, keeping tools ready, and providing encouraging words here and there.
 (I know my strengths and weaknesses.
-We would have a painted version of this feature wall, if it had been left to me.
-AND several pieces of wallpaper ripped to shreds!)
+We would have a painted version of this feature wall, if it had been left to me, with several pieces of wallpaper ripped to shreds!)

 There are numerous videos out there for how to hang wallpaper, so I won’t recreate that wheel.
 Instead I’ll share the incredible find that took place with the wallpaper.
 If you follow me on Instagram, you saw the two wallpapers I found online and wanted to use on the feature wall.
 Here are the papers: